FAQ

 We cannot be sure as to exactly what our future climate will look like.
 In October 2023, the Royal Netherlands Meteorological Institute (KNMI) updated the climate scenarios for the Netherlands and the BES islands.
 The scenarios are based on two scales:

-• the uncertainty in emissions, ranging from Low (limited temperature rise, in line with the Paris Agreement) to Warm (high temperature increase – highest emissions scenario).
+• The uncertainty in emissions, ranging from Low (limited temperature rise, in line with the Paris Agreement) to Warm (high temperature increase – highest emissions scenario).

 • The climate model range, ranging from Dry (decrease in annual precipitation) to Wet (increase in annual precipitation).